 Ultimately, SiteGround has sailed easily into first place in this battle of the web hosts.
 It offers better value, customer support, and security – and really shines in performance.

-- If you want to build a website full of multimedia files or you’re planning on building a digital download e-commerce website, then you might prefer HostGator’s unlimited storage.
+- While most websites don’t need unlimited storage, if you want to build a website full of multimedia files or you’re planning on building a digital download e-commerce website, then you might prefer HostGator.
 You will have to buy the security and backups you need with HostGator, though.
 Read our full review of HostGator to find out more.

 - If you’re building any other kind of website, then SiteGround is our top recommendation.
 Fast-loading pages and top levels of security make SiteGround perfect for personal and business websites.
 Just keep in mind the maximum storage you can get is 30 GB with shared hosting.

-You may have found the one for you, but remember that neither of our website hosts made the list of the very best web hosts this year.
-Check them out before you make your final decision.
+You may have found the one for you, but remember that neither of these made the list of the very best web hosts this year.
+Read the list before you make your final decision.

 |Performance||Lots of technology in place to give you fast-loading web pages||Server response times have been getting worse, which could have a negative effect on your visitors|